guettli/programming-guidelines/README.md

 My best practice to solve the "naming things" challenge

 * Define your terms, your terminology.
-For small projects a glossary is enough, but for bigger projects every term should have its own page.
+For small projects, a glossary is enough, but for bigger projects, every term should have its page.
 It should be easy to create a hyperlink to this term.
-That's why I prefer the "one term, one page" approach.
+That's why I prefer the "one term, one-page" approach.
 Creating hyperlinks into a page (https://..../...#foo) are possible but less fun.
 * The defined terms should not differ too much from the spoken words (or the words used in your chat/mail messages).
 If there is a difference, then alter the written definition.
 * Someone should be responsible for the docs.
 "Everybody is responsible for it" does not work.
-* Encourage and motivate people again and again to speak up if the docs are outdated.
+* Encourage and motivate people, again and again, to speak up if the docs are outdated.

 More about this topic from me: [Intranets](https://github.com/guettli/intranets)